LiamHz/liamhz.github.io/md-pages/logs.md

 <div class="logs-container">

 # October Week 1
+## Wednesday
+Screen-shared while doing character design work in Kaz's Discord server.
+Had 3 people join me for a few hours.
+Everybody's from Canada (one in Toronto!) -- fun to chat and cowork with new friends.

+Feels like I've ascended to a new level of work ethic for art -- I've done >3 hours a day for the past week, while doing more Numerai work more than usual.
+Intrinsic + extrinsic (Kaz) motivation >>>

+Did character design until 1am, and slept over at the office.

 ## Monday
 Attended my first Kaz class.
 Was a critique session of other students' original character designs, with a focus on shape language and storytelling.